 Symptoms of Tricuspid Atresia

 Most babies with tricuspid atresia show symptoms during the first few hours of life.
-However, in some babies, symptoms do not appear until a few days after birth.
+However, in some babies, symptoms do not appear until a few days or weeks after birth.

 - Bluish skin tone (cyanosis)

 - Poor feeding